Sensei James Acampora, Yon Dan (4th Degree)

 Started learning Chito-ryu Karate from Sensei Art Rott in 1981.
 Began teaching Karate for Sensei Art in 1989 and in addition, branched out with numerous Karate clubs in schools and fitness centers in the Central Florida Region.
 After Shihan Art's death in 2001, Sensei Acampora created Yoseikan of Orlando II Dojo.
-Upon his acheiving the rank of Yon Dan in 2007, Sensei Acampora became the highest ranking U.S. Chito-Ryu Sensei in the State of Florida.
-Certified member of the DNBK.
+Upon his acheiving the rank of Go Dan in 2012, Sensei Acampora became the highest ranking U.S. Chito-Ryu Sensei in the State of Florida.

 Sensei Regina Rossini, San Dan (3rd Degree)